vibrog/mapcss-hiking/readme.md

 <http://www.vidargundersen.com/mapcss-hiking.zip>

-These style sheets are intended used on dark background (85% gray), equivalent to the `color.background=#222222` setting, and the area object opacity will override `mappaint.fillalpha`.
+These style sheets are intended used on dark background (85% gray), and will override the `color.background` as well as the area object opacity (`mappaint.fillalpha`) settings.

-To use modules separately, add the raw view URL:
+To use the modules separately, add the raw view URL:

 <https://github.com/vibrog/mapcss-hiking/raw/master/roads.mapcss>